Deputy Pilot Opening at Port Canaveral

 Following the initial administration of the exam, the BOPC allows candidates to review the exam.
 During this process candidates may appeal any questions marked wrong that the candidate feels should have been marked correct.
 Candidates are encouraged to go through the review process for each exam taken, to take advantage of the opportunity to learn which questions they got wrong and to attempt to receive credit if applicable.

 After the exam results are thoroughly reviewed, the Board identifies the five highest-scoring candidates.
 Once the five individuals are established, the Secretary of the Dept. of Business and Professional Regulation (DBPR) will appoint one individual among the five candidates as the deputy harbor pilot.
-Traditionally the candidate with the highest overall exam score is appointed, however, the Secretary may take in to consideration other factors in making the appointment decision.
-The deputy harbor pilot is then directed to contact the pilots at the port to receive instructions on when to report for training.
+Traditionally the candidate with the highest overall exam score is appointed, however, the Secretary may take in to consideration minority status, in making the appointment decision.
+The appointed candidate is then directed to contact the pilots at the port to receive instructions on when to report for training.
 The BOPC oversees and approves port-specific training programs, monitors the deputy’s progress, and when fully qualified and trained, they re-examine the deputy harbor pilot.
 Once this process is completed, the candidate receives a state pilot license.

 It is important to note that this profession requires a commitment from an individual who has a strong and dedicated work ethic and is willing to go through the necessary training and educational procedures to become a licensed harbor pilot.
 Recent successful candidates have indicated that they studied at least 1,000 hours to prepare for the exam, and few candidates are appointed on their first attempt – most sit for the exam more than once.